Bible Study Lessons from Matthew- 5:1-12

 “Blessed are you when people insult you and persecute you, and falsely say all kinds of evil against you because of Me.

-Rejoice and be glad, for your reward in heaven is great; for in the same way they persecuted the prophets who were before you. – Matthew- 5:1-12 NASB
+Rejoice and be glad, for your reward in heaven is great; for in the same way they persecuted the prophets who were before you.” – Matthew- 5:1-12 NASB

 Guide from Sermon on the Mount

 These verses concentrate on the 8 Beatitudes given by Jesus in his famous “Sermon on the Mount“.
-The teachings of Jesus present a wonderful guide for living our lives.

 “Light Unto the World”

-Sometimes we have to say or do things that contradict the way the world thinks and believes.
+There are times when we have to say or do things that contradict the way the world thinks and believes.

 Christ Taught Love